Trump: Putin 'very smart' for decision to withhold sanctions

 - Earlier, Putin discarded a recommendation from his government to impose restrictions on the US

-(CNN)President-elect Donald Trump deemed Vladimir Putin "very smart" Friday for withholding reciprocal sanctions on the US, at least for the time being.
+(CNN)President-elect Donald Trump deemed Russian President Vladimir Putin "very smart" Friday for withholding reciprocal sanctions on the US, at least for the time being.

 "Great move on delay (by V. Putin) - I always knew he was very smart!"
 Trump wrote on Twitter from his Florida resort.